Patricia-Pgz/electron-x-pulse/README.md

 `All final deliverables (code, executable game, report, trailer and poster) have to be committed, tagged as final and pushed to your GitLab repository.`

+This repository includes a c++, OpenGL based 2D side scrolling platformer game with level editor, and an engine framework to quickly create similar sidescrollers.

 # GameLab Project Repository

 | General Info       |                                                                          |